 Smooth is a unique set of over 30 various smooth flowing transitions that ease your footage in and out.
 However, we have taken a new angle on these transitions and built them out as title layers!
 This means you can easily create transitions without the need of overlapping footage from one clip to the next!
 You can simply drag and drop a title layer over your footage at any point (even if the clip isn’t sliced) and move them around easily.
 It also affects all of the clips below wherever you place the layers.
 This creates such an ease of use and saves you time…plus you can combine layers for any smooth effect you want.

 VARIOUS SMOOTH ANIMATIONS

-There are 64 various Smooth layer transitions to choose from.
+There are 32 various Smooth layer transitions to choose from.
 The layer transitions range from simple left and right directions, to more complex transitions that involve rotation and zoom.
-The transition icons are simple and explanitory.
+The transition icons are simple and explanatory.
 Directional arrows indicate the direction the movement will happen, Plus and minus signs indicate zooming in and out.
 Circles arrows show that the direction will rotate, and the faded double circles mean that when you put these two transitions together, the movement bounces back the direction it came from.
-Also, choose form one of four varying intensity motion blur layers and add motion blur to your transition!

 HOW TO USE

 Each beginning and ending animation that goes together, corresponds to a number.
 Drag a Begin layer transition over a desired clip, then place the same numbered End layer transition right next to the Begin layer.
 The transitions work together perfectly!
 Smooth will also auto-adjust for any frame ratio wether it be square, vertical, or wide!